RIT-EVT/Threadx-Demo/README.md

 	- Click ok then in the middleware and software packages category of cubemx find X-XUBE-AZURE-F4 and enable it by checking the RTOS ThreadX box.
 	- Under configuration in the AzureRTOS Application tab change memory pool size to be 65536.
 This ensures we have enough allocated memory space.
  3. In the system core category.
+	- Click RCC and change HSE and LSE to Crystal/Ceramic Resonator.
+	- Click SYS and change the timebase source to either TIM6 or TIM7.
+3. In the connectivity category.
+	- Click USART2 and change mode to asynchronous.